Bastille Default Templates and Customization

 The keen observer will notice many of the default templates use the keyword

-to define variables.
+ARG to define variables.
 In this case:

 ARG BASE_TEMPLATE=default/base